javierganan99/gestures3D/README.md

     Repeat this step for all the gestures you want to record, considering that **dataset_images** is the output path for your dataset and **your_gesture** is the gesture you are saving

+3. Configure the following configuration files inside the *cfg* folder:

+    - *classes.yaml*: Indicate the classes of your dataset.

-3. Annotate each of the gestures previously recorded:
+4. Annotate each of the gestures previously recorded:

 ```
 python3 detect_skeleton.py --source dataset_images --view-img --annot
 ```
 This command annotates all the previously recorded gestures. **--view-img** shows the images while detecting the skeleton. **--annot** annotates the gestures inside the folder in which the gesture is stored.

-4. Split annotated gestures with desired maximun duration
+5. Split annotated gestures with desired maximun duration

 ```
 python3 split_gestures_into_chunks.py --dataset-path your_path --output-folder your_output_path --max-frames 120 --stride 3